 After I was done shooting from the view point on the rocks I walked down to these canoes I could see on the lake and took a few shots of them with Moraine Lake and the ten peaks in the background.
 It was still so quiet and calm, and the light was still stunning.
 I considered renting one of the canoes and taking them out on the lake for a paddle, but there was still much to do that day, including visiting Lake Louise, hiking the Plain of Six Glaciers, and seeing my first grizzly bear!

-You can download the free desktop wallpaper for February 2018 (or any month you want) by clicking “Send To Messenger” below.
+You can download the free desktop wallpaper for February 2018 (or any month you want) by clicking the image below.
 Enjoy, and if you like it please share!